kekatzmann/dsp/03-command_line.md

 > > " | "       - Pipes output from one command (on left) and to use as input for another command (on right).

 > > " * "       - Matches anything in a wildcard. ex: ls * (Displays a list of all items in a directory, and the items in directories below), rm * .txt (removes all files of the .txt format).

 > > find . -name "name" -print     - used to find files/directories based on name.
 Can also find based on size (-size n), date accessed (-atime n).

+> > grep -i     - Searches inside specified files. -i included to ignore case.